jasonrohrer/OneLife/README.md

     <img alt="Age Display" src="https://user-images.githubusercontent.com/24634429/45483575-344dc980-b706-11e8-9cd1-194da65c1965.png">
 </p>

+* **Adjustable Lifespan**

+   - Adds a new setting that can be used to control the overall lifespan for clients & servers, "lifespanMultiplier".
+   - **NOTE** Settings must match on the client & server for it to properly work as expected.

 * **Name Generator**

    - Automatically generate a name that the server allows, as it uses the same first and last name lists.